Modern-Wizard/Boogeyman-1/README.md

 # Boogeyman-1
-we will be tasked to analyse the Tactics, Techniques, and Procedures (TTPs) executed by a threat group, from obtaining initial access until achieving its objective.
+We will be tasked to analyse the Tactics, Techniques, and Procedures (TTPs) executed by a threat group, from obtaining initial access until achieving its objective.

 ## <a href="https://github.com/Modern-Wizard/Tempest">1.[Introduction] New threat in town. </a>
 ## <a href="https://github.com/Modern-Wizard/Tempest">2.[Email Analysis] Look at that headers! </a>